evodevo/quotes_api/doc/task_dev4.md

 [quotes_api.png](https://github.com/evodevo/quotes_api/tree/master/doc/quotes_api.png) diagram.

 **Requirements:**
-- Data source should not be hit twice for the same author give a time T.
+- Data source should not be hit twice for the same author give a time interval of 60 seconds.
 - Caching of items should be done through RabbitMQ.
 Instead of directly writing to Redis, a message should be sent to RabbitMQ, and there must be at least 2 workers reading from the queue and storing the items in redis.
-- Caching duration should be configurable and should have a default value of 60 seconds.

 **Constraints:**
 - Redis should be used as a cache storage.